ArduPilot/ardupilot_wiki/rover/source/docs/rover-motor-and-servo-connections.rst

 Wheel Encoders
 --------------

-Up to two wheel encoders can be connected to the flight controller as described on the :ref:`Optional Hardware / Wheel Encoders <common-wheel-encoder>` page.
+Up to two wheel encoders can be connected to the flight controller as described on the :ref:`Optional Hardware / Wheel Encoders <wheel-encoder>` page.

 .. image:: ../../../images/wheel-encoder-pixhawk.png
     :target: ../_images/wheel-encoder-pixhawk.png